Røldal: History

 Due to its location near the border of three counties, the parish of Røldal has been part of three different dioceses over the centuries.
 It originally belonged to the Diocese of Bjørgvin, but it was transferred to the (new) Diocese of Stavanger in 1125.
 In 1684, it became a part of the (new) Diocese of Kristiansand.
 Røldal was finally transferred back to the Diocese of Bjørgvin in 1864.

 Historically, the Røldal area was part of the parish of Suldal (to the south), with Røldal being an annex to the main parish.
 Suldal and Røldal each had their own churches, but they shared a priest since Røldal was a sparsely populated area and could not support their own priest.
 Suldal was located in Stavanger county and Røldal was located in Søndre Bergenhus county.
-In 1838, Røldal became a its own municipality which existed until 1964 when it was merged into Ullensvang.
+In 1838, Røldal Municipality was established and it existed until 1964 when it was merged into Odda Municipality.
+In 2020, it became part of Ullensvang Municipality.